Higher Laminations and Affine Buildings: Laminations for the space

 where $F_1, F_2, F_3, F_4$ are any lifts of $B_1, B_2, B_3, B_4$ from $G/B$ to $GL_n/U^{-}$.

-It is shown in \cite{FG1} that these functions are independent of the choice of these lifts for both the face and edge functions.
-We will also define the tropicalization of these functions.
-For a family of positive configurations, choose some representative configuration $p_1, p_2, \dots, p_n$.
+It is shown in \cite{FG1} that these functions are independent of the choice of these lifts to $GL_n/U^{-}$ for both the face and edge functions.
+In particular, replacing $F_i$ with $F_i \cdot \lambda_i$ does not change the value of these functions.

+We will now define the tropicalization of these functions.
+For a positive configuration of cones $P_1, P_2, \dots, P_n$ in the affine building, choose some representative configuration $p_1, p_2, \dots, p_n$.
+Suppose that this came from taking a positive configuration of flags $F_i$, choosing large enough $\lambda_i$, forming the corresponding virtual configuration $(x_i,\lambda_i)$ of points in the affine Grassmanian, and then taking the corresponding virtual positive configuration $(p_i,\lambda_i)$ of points in the affine building.
 Then if a triangle has $p_a, p_b, p_c$ at its vertices, where the $p_i$ are points of the building, then we define